+Medium-large black-and-white woodpecker.
 Marginally smaller than Great Spotted Woodpecker, but rounded head and shortish beak exaggerate this size difference.
 Both sexes are similar, with a red crown (brighter in the male) and an incomplete cheek bar.
 It has a rattle call: "kíg-gag-gag-gag-gag" and gives a nasal long-drawn series of “gwaaag” calls.
 Rarely drums.
-Closely tied to old deciduous forests with oaks where it nests in tree cavities.
+Closely tied to old deciduous forests, often in areas with an abundance of oak or beech.